-In closed rooms, ventilation at regular intervals during the day (windows and doors open completely, for at least 10 minutes per hour) is highly recommended, if the operational circumstances allow this.
+In closed rooms, ventilation at regular intervals is highly recommended, if the operational circumstances allow this.
 If the room is equipped with an air conditioning system (HVAC), this must be operated continuously to reduce the aerosol concentration in the air and the associated increased risk of infection.
 (During the event, shock ventilate for three to five minutes after a maximum of 20 minutes.
 Cross-ventilation is

 Travel around campus should take place using open-air vehicles where possible (bicycles, delivery bicycles, scooters, etc.).
 If travel by car is necessary for work purposes, then the following rules must be observed for the use of university vehicles:

-If the trip is considered unavoidable, and individual travel is not possible, then a maximum of two people may use a vehicle, so that a distance of 1.5 m is maintained; cross-ventilation inside the vehicle must be ensured, and recirculation of the air by a ventilation system and/or air conditioning system should be avoided in favour of fresh air intake.
+If the trip is considered unavoidable, and individual travel is not possible, a maximum of one person per row of seats may use the vehicle, so that a distance of 1.5 m is maintained; cross-ventilation inside the vehicle must be ensured, and recirculation of the air by a ventilation system and/or air conditioning system should be avoided in favour of fresh air intake.
 The vehicles in the university fleet must be equipped with materials for hand hygiene and disinfection, as well as paper towels and rubbish bags.
-When returning the vehicle, the steering wheel, cockpit, centre console, doorhandles in particular, as well as any other surfaces/vehicle parts which have been touched must be disinfected by the vehicle user, and the paper towels disposed of in the rubbish bag.
+When returning the vehicle, the steering wheel, cockpit, centre console, doorhandles in particular, as well as any other surfaces/vehicle parts which have been touched must be disinfected by the vehicle user using the materials provided, and the paper towels disposed of in the rubbish bag.

-No public events will take place on the CAU premises until further notice.
-There is no possibility of holding face-to-face events for formats that are not directly connected with teaching (e.g. conferences, lecture series and similar event formats), at least for the summer semester.
+No public events shall take place on the CAU premises until further notice.
+There is no possibility of holding face-to-face events that are not directly connected with teaching (e.g. conferences, lecture series and similar event formats).

 Digital formats should be used here instead.
 Internal talks, meetings of working groups and committees should be held as telephone or video conferences.
 All meetings that are deemed absolutely necessary and which cannot be conducted by telephone or video conference must adhere to the prescribed hygiene measures and distancing regulations.
-Please see the guidelines by the University Board from 21.04.2020 (German only) for information about conducting appointment procedures for professors.
+Please see the guidelines by the University Board from 21.04.2020 for information about conducting appointment procedures for professors.
 The University Board will decide on use of the CAU rooms by external third parties on an individual basis.

 Employees can arrange a personal consultation with the university's in-house doctor, also regarding high risks due to a pre-existing condition or an individual predisposition.
 The university's in-house doctor provides advice to employees and supervisors on appropriate protective measures for individual workplaces.
 The currently applicable instructions and procedures to/for people who belong to high-risk groups, or share a household with someone in a high-risk group, are published on the CAU corona website.